KnightOS/knightos.org/documentation/tutorials/getting-started/environment.md

 * ImageMagick (libmagickwand-dev)
 * readline (libreadline-dev)

+    sudo apt-get install mono-complete cmake git asciidoc gcc python3-pip libsdl1.2-dev libmagickwand-dev libreadline-dev

+will install all the dependencies on a debian based system (you may need to symlink pip-3.2 to pip3).

 <div class="alert alert-info"><strong>Note</strong>: You should be able to use
 clang/llvm instead of gcc.
 This is probably what most OSX users will want to do.
 </div>